wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

 ### 4.10.4-1 (2024-04-18)

 * Added support for [API Specification Enforcement](../api-specification-enforcement/overview.md) (using the functionality increases CPU consumption normally by about 20%)

-    In case of mounting your own custom configuration file, to start using the functionality, [additional configuration](../api-specification-enforcement/setup.md#step-3-configure-specific-cases-or-disable) is required.

 * Added support for [GraphQL API Protection](../api-protection/graphql-rule.md)

     To start using the functionality, you need to create at least one [**Detect GraphQL attacks** rule](../api-protection/graphql-rule.md#creating-and-applying-the-rule) in Wallarm Console.